Eleanna Christinaki: College career

+Club career

 Christinaki moved to Panathinaikos in 2011.
 She stayed with the team for three years and won the Greek Women's Basketball League during the 2012–13 season.
 She was invited to join the senior Greek national team at the age of 17, making her the second-youngest player ever to be selected for the team.
 In 2013, 2014, and 2015, she received the award for the best young player in Greece and was named one of the top five valuable young players in Greece three times.

 During the 2014–15 season, Christinaki played with Athinaikos, a team that had won the EuroCup.
 She won the Belgian Cup and Championship with Castor Braine in 2019.
 She also won the Italian Supercup with Famila Schio in 2022.
 While playing with Athinaikos women's basketball, she was named MVP of the Greek Basketball Championship for junior women.
 In her career with Athinaikos, she averaged 15 points and 5 rebounds per game.

 On 1 November, she signed with Gernika KESB.

 On 2 January 2023 she returned to Panathinaikos.